Tokyo court gives ex-Nissan exec Kelly suspended sentence | Law-Order

 Tokyo court gives ex-Nissan exec Kelly suspended sentence

-A Tokyo court gave Greg Kelly, a former American executive at Nissan Motor charged with underreporting his boss Carlos Ghosns pay, a 6-month suspended sentence.
+A Tokyo court gave a suspended sentence to Greg Kelly, a former American executive at Nissan Motor charged with underreporting his boss Carlos Ghosns pay.The verdict announced Thursday of a 6-month sentence suspended for three years will allow Kelly to return to the U.S. even if prosecutors appeal.

 - Country: